-Ensure that you do not take this medication if-
+Ensure that you do not take medicine if:

 - You have recently had a bypass operation.

-- You are allergic to any substance that is present in it.
+- You are allergic to any substance that is present in medicine.

-If you have health problems like asthma, fluid retention, kidney issues, frequent development of ulcers and bleeding, ask you medical practitioner if you can take it.
-The drug should not be taken during the last trimester of pregnancy as it has been found that it can harm the fetus.
-Research has not revealed if the drug is harmful for infants who are still breast feeding.
-In this case it is best that you take your doctor’s advice.
+This medicine should not be taken during the last trimester of pregnancy as it has been found that it can harm the fetus.
+Research has not revealed if the drug is harmful to infants who are still breastfeeding.
+In this case, it is best that you take your doctor’s advice.

-You will experience a few side effects when you take this medication.
-In case of this medication there are some minor side effects that may occur are anemia, vomiting, hypertension, hemorrhage, low hemoglobin levels and eosinophilia.
-These side effects are quite common and will go away in some time.
-Get in touch with your health care provider as soon as possible if you develop some of these more serious side effects like pain in the stomach, indigestion, problems with breathing, weight gain, itchy skin, feeling excessively tired and weak, problems with urination and bowel movements, development of acid in the stomach etc.
+Get in touch with your health care provider as soon as possible if you develop some of these serious side effects like pain in the stomach, indigestion, problems with breathing, weight gain, itchy skin, feeling excessively tired and weak, problems with urination and bowel movements, development of acid in the stomach etc.